davyam/pgEasyReplication/README.md

 # pgEasyReplication

-pgEasyReplicaton is a Java library to read data changes (INSERT/UPDATE/DELETE) in PostgreSQL tables via Logical Replication.
+pgEasyReplicaton is a Java library to capture data changes (INSERT/UPDATE/DELETE) in PostgreSQL tables via Logical Replication.

 Also, the library provides snapshots of all tables covered by a Publication.